 Most employees promoted to the role of the manager are the ones who are the star performers and high-potential employees.

 It is hardly a surprise that great, star employees often struggle as new managers.
 In fact, statistics reveal that six out of ten managers said the challenges associated with managing this career transition come second only to dealing with divorce!
-And with dispersed teams and remote working becoming the new normal, the challenges for new managers have got more complicated.
+And with dispersed teams and remote working becoming the new normal, the management challenges have got more complicated.

-Here are seven challenges that new managers need to find solutions to navigate this new world of work without losing their minds.
+Here are five challenges managers face and need to find solutions to navigate this new world of work without losing their minds.

 Manage ‘transition anxiety’